 The elements of the new issue will be highlighted in the model in blue.

 If an existing issue is currently open in the Issue Manager, you can add the new issue as a response to the current one.

 You can check if the element you selected is already part of an issue by using the Show Containing Issue command in the context menu.
 This command is only active if the element is part of an issue.
 The command opens up the Issue Organizer and the issue that contains the selected element will be highlighted.

-Issue Manager palette is for the controls for managing a single, opened Issue, with the following functions:
+The Issue Manager palette is for the controls of managing a single, selected Issue, with the following functions:

 To open Issue Manager do one of these:

 Double-click a listed Issue in Issue Organizer

 To switch to a different issue in the Issue Manager, click on the issue name in the list at the top of the palette.
 This click opens up the Issue Organizer palette, where you can select another issue by double-clicking on its name in the list.